What To Do To Get Referrals: Streetlight Guides - Opportunity

 from the Emory Team

-When I am looking to introduce my clients to someone, I want to make sure that it is an area that they need help in and that I am not an expert in.
-My priority is to make sure that my client is getting the best help they can even if it's not for me
+When I am looking to introduce my clients to someone, I want to connect them to an expert where they need help.
+My priority is to make sure that my client is getting the best help they can, even if it's not from me.

 Jose Humberto Gomez Rodriguez